gfburton/aiabrixen2024/_pages/venue.md

 [Regensburger Allee 16 - viale Ratisbona, 16
 Italy - 39042, Brixen-Bressanone](https://maps.app.goo.gl/3nkBUX4geAmBePMr9)

 The faculty is within walking distance from Bressanone train station.
 The nearest airports are in Innsbruck, Munich, Verona, Milan and Venice.

-There are direct train links from Innsbruck, Munich and Verona.
+There are direct train links (no need to change train) from Innsbruck, Munich and Verona.
+Travelling from elsewhere in Italy by train, most tickets can be booked on the [Trenitalia site](https://www.trenitalia.com).
+If you plan to travel with the Trenord/ÖBB trains, it is worth booking in advance as the tickets are often discounted.
+Different discounts for these trains can also be found by booking on [bahn.de](https://www.bahn.de) and at [tickets.oebb.at](https://tickets.oebb.at).
+[Italo trains](https://www.italotreno.it) arrive as far as Bolzano, and may offer better value or be at more convenient times than Trenitalia trains.
+They do not appear on the timetable shown on the Trenitalia site.

+It is also possible to arrive in Bressanone with [Flixbus](https://www.flixbus.it).

 **About the campus and Brixen-Bressanon**